spraakbanken/korp-backend/README.md

 ## Adding corpora

 Korp works as a layer on top of Corpus Workbench for most corpus search functionality.
 See the [CWB corpus encoding tutorial](http://cwb.sourceforge.net/files/CWB_Encoding_Tutorial.pdf) for information regarding encoding corpora.
 Note that Korp requires your corpora to be encoded in UTF-8.
+Values of structural attributes may not contain tab characters.
 Once CWB is aware of your corpora they will be accessible through the Korp API.

 ### Adding additional info about the corpus